Easiest Way To Integrate Google Translator with WordPress (2023)

 On the left-hand admin panel click on the Settings button and select the Google Language Translator option.
-This will pop up the main settings page.
+This will pop up on the main settings page.

 The first thing you need to check the box to activate the plugin, by default it will be ticked.
 You also select the current language of your website.
 The plugin should have it selected and it is in English.